HydraMeshnet/developer-portal/sdk/ssi.md

 ## Tutorial Center

-In this section, we provide multiple guides that walk you through a simple use case introducing and teaching the DAC SDK.
+In this section, we provide multiple guides that walk you through a simple use case introducing and teaching the SSI SDK.

 <div class="container ml-0 pl-0">
   <div class="row ml-0 pl-0">